Yash-Vijay29/Yash-Vijay29.github.io/_posts/2025-6-10-Guide-to-YOLOX.md

 Yolox is available in Github by Megvii-BaseDetection.
 [Click here](https://github.com/Megvii-BaseDetection/YOLOX) for the link.
 Go to the 'code' section and a drop down menu should appear.
 Download as a ZIP file.
-Extract the ZIP and open it in your IDE or editor (I use Pycharm but alot of people use VScode, should work with anything really).
+Extract the ZIP and open it in your IDE or editor (I use Pycharm but a lot of people use VScode, should work with anything really).

 Once you have opened the project open your terminal, make sure your directories are correct,